yshym/watch-with-friends/README.md

 ![Screenshot1](readme_images/screenshot1.png)

+2) Share the link or the name of the room with your friends.

-2) Creator of the room can use progress bar, play/pause buttons and his actions will be propagated to all users in the room.
+3) Creator of the room can use progress bar, play/pause buttons and his actions will be propagated to all users in the room.

 ![Screenshot2](readme_images/screenshot2.png)